MirisWisdom/HCE/spv3/legacy/settings/lib/SPV3.Shaders/README.md

 # Introduction

-SPV3.Shaders is a program for SPV3.2 that handles the configuration of various post-processing graphical shader effects.
-It serves as a sub-component of SPV3.Settings, though it is complex enough in specification and development to be stored in its own dedicated repository.
-As such, any potential references to SPV3.Settings implicitly refer to SPV3.Shaders!

-This repository serves both the purpose of storing source code revisions but also documentation on the configuration program and all of the post-processing effects that SPV3.2 uses.
+SPV3.Shaders allows the configuration of various post-processing effects in SVP3.2.
+This repository contains the source code revisions and documentation on the program and the shaders it handles.

 ## Shaders